frootlab/rian/docs/glossary.rst

         :term:`path-like objects <path-like object>`, that point to filenames in the directory structure of the system and instances of the class :class:`~nemoa.types.FileAccessorBase`.

+    Row Like

+        *Row like* data comprises different data formats, which can be used to create a table row by the method :meth:`Table.create_row
+        <nemoa.db.table.Table.create_row>`.
+This includes tuples, lists,
+        mappings and instances of the :class:`Record class
+        <nemoa.db.table.Record>`